flub78/ANdroidImc/README.md

 - Fixed Lint warnings
 - Change BMI color depending on the range
 - Manage local en, fr
+- Compute BMI when the user hits "Enter"

 ## To do list